tannerbeam/github-repo-metrics-spark/README.md

 - Contributors
 - Pull Requests

-API response data is conditionally loaded to the `github_api` database in our Databricks warehouse using upsert logic.
+API response data is conditionally loaded to the `github_api` database in Databricks warehouse using upsert logic.
 Basically, if any new data is encountered it's inserted into the tables and if any modified data is encountered the affected rows are overwritten.

 ## Repo Organization